dannweeeee/bid-it-app/README.md

 # Bid It dApp

 Dutch Auction for Token ICOs dApp built on Base Sepolia, powered by Chainlink Automation.
+Live Website on https://usebidit.vercel.app

 ## Features